This is a definitive guide to choosing route optimization software.

 SaaS solutions are less expensive.

-Instead of buying to own the software, you (usually) pay an annual monthly fee to use it.
+Instead of buying to own the route management software, you (usually) pay an annual monthly fee to use it.

 But the provider supplies the supporting infrastructure, so there are no additional costs.